devxiongmao/device-query-tool/docs/user-journeys/user-querying-rf-capability.md

-# User Journey: Querying for Device Capability
+# User Journey: Querying by RF Capability

 ## Persona

 **Name:** John Doe
 **Role:** First time visitor
-**Goal:** Wants to quickly get an understanding of the capability associated with a given device
+**Goal:** Wants to quickly get an understanding of the devices that comply with a given query

 ---